servicebinding/spec/README.md

   <dd>Any software that exposes functionality.
 Examples include an application with REST endpoints, an event stream, an Application Performance Monitor, or a Hardware Security Module.</dd>

   <dt>Application</dt>
-  <dd>Any single process, running within a container.
+  <dd>Any process, running within a container.
 Examples include a Spring Boot application, a NodeJS Express application, or a Ruby Rails application.  <b>Note:</b> This is different than an umbrella application as defined by the Kubernetes SIG, which refers to a set of micro-services.</dd>

   <dt>Service Binding</dt>
   <dd>The act of or representation of the action of providing information about a Service to an Application</dd>